-I have seen in the lives of people that I’ve worked with and in my own life that when we manage our own energy and practice building chi, we increase our life force and sustainability in our daily life.
-I know for me, I am more available for my friends, family and community to share my time, my attention, my energy, and my love.
+I have seen in the lives of people that I’ve worked with and in my own life that when we manage our own energy and practice building qi, we increase our life force and sustainability in our daily life.
+I know that in my own life now, I am more available for my friends, family and community to share my time, my attention, my energy, and my love.

 Join me as I elaborate more on how we can create a sustainable world through the hidden key of managing and building our life force energy or qi at TEDx Grass Valley to be held at The Center of the Arts on December 2, 2012 from 4-9pm